Code of Conduct

 2.4 Direct messages: Direct messages are intended to be private.
 As a general rule, avoid revealing them unless the involved party wouldn't mind.

 2.5 Counseling: Community members may confront depression or other struggles.
 Addressing these online doesn't offer a full context, as you only hear their perspective without understanding their physical life context.
-This could dangerously reinforce negative ideas or beliefs that might be grounded in reality.
+This could dangerously reinforce negative ideas or beliefs that might not be grounded in reality.
 Therefore, counseling is best done in person by professionals.

 B3) Legal & Copyright